Advanced Optimization in Fed-BioMed

 This is how Experiment can be designed (on the Researcher side)

-from fedbiomed.researcher.experiment import Experiment
+from fedbiomed.researcher.federated_workflows import Experiment

 from fedbiomed.researcher.aggregators import FedAverage